julianespinel/website/README.md

 Please execute the following steps to run the tests:

-1. Make sure you have a Postgres instance running on `localhost:5432`
+1. Start a Docker container with Postgres on port 5432: `docker-compose up -d`
 1. Run: `python manage.py test --settings=settings.test`

 ## How to run?